Life Change: A Swedish Family Home In The French Alps

 If you’ve always dreamed of moving abroad, I hope Bettina’s story has inspired you.
 Your big move might be more tangible than you first thought!

-You can see more picture of her beautiful home over at @chez_kapare and find out more about her interior design service Kapare Interiors
+You can see more picture of her beautiful home over at @chez_kapare and find out more about her interior design service Kapare Interiors.

 Fancy taking a peek at other Scandi homes abroad?